stuartellis/multiform/docs/tf-stacks-spec/0.4.0/README.md

-# Conventions for a Terraform Stack - Version 0.4.0
+# Conventions for Terraform Stacks - Version 0.4.0

 This design enables a project to include multiple Terraform root modules.
 These root modules are referred to as *stacks*.